Kahlil McKenzie: Baltimore Ravens

-On September 8, 2021, McKenzie signed with the Baltimore Ravens' practice squad.
+On September 8, 2021, McKenzie signed with the Ravens' practice squad.
 On September 25, 2021, McKenzie was temporarily elevated to the active roster as a COVID-19 replacement in advance of the Ravens' Week 3 win over the Detroit Lions, in which McKenzie made his debut and recorded 2 tackles in 15 snaps.
 On October 22, 2021, Ravens head coach John Harbaugh confirmed that McKenzie was being "cross-trained" to play as an offensive lineman as well as a defensive lineman.
 He was signed to the active roster on November 20, 2021.
-He was released on November 22, 2021 and re-signed to the practice squad the next day.
+He was released on November 22, 2021, and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Ravens on January 10, 2022.

 On August 30, 2022, McKenzie was released by the Ravens and signed to the practice squad the next day.

 Vegas Vipers

 McKenzie was placed on the reserve list by the Vegas Vipers of the XFL on March 9, 2023.
+The Vipers folded when the XFL and United States Football League merged to create the United Football League (UFL).

+St. Louis Battlehawks

+On January 15, 2024, McKenzie was selected by the St. Louis Battlehawks in the seventh round of the Super Draft portion during the 2024 UFL dispersal draft.
+He was waived on February 8, 2024.
+McKenzie announced his retirement on Instagram on February 11, 2024.

 Personal life

 McKenzie is the son of former NFL linebacker and Miami Dolphins senior personnel executive Reggie McKenzie and nephew of former NFL guard Raleigh McKenzie.
 His brother, Jalen McKenzie, was a four star recruit who committed to USC on January 16, 2017.
-A three year starter at USC, Jalen declared for the 2022 NFL Draft on December 6, 2021.
+A three year starter at USC, Jalen declared for the 2022 NFL draft on December 6, 2021.